Over $1 Billion won for our clients!

 What is a breach of warranty?

 In some states, you may also be able to file a breach of warranty product liability claim if the warranty is implied.
-A breach of implied warranty occurs if a product injures you after using it for its intended purpose and there are no other warranties for the product.
-Implied warranties are not applicable in all states; states have differing rules and regulations regarding them.
+A breach of implied warranty occurs if a product injures you after using it for its intended purpose, and there are no other warranties for the product.
+Implied warranties are not applicable in all states; states have different rules and regulations regarding them.

-If you would like to file a product liability claim, contact an experienced product liability law firm to determine if you are able to file a breach of warranty or breach of implied warranty product liability claim.
+If you would like to file a product liability claim, contact an experienced product liability law firm to determine if you can file a breach of warranty or breach of implied warranty product liability claim.

 Do I have to own the product in order to file a product liability claim?